Lindsey Holtzclaw

 Hometown: Damascus, AR (currently live in Huntsville, AR)

-Briefly describe your role: As Communications Specialist, I help create and coordinate communication and marketing efforts across our association.
-Farm Credit of Western Arkansas provides financing for farmers, ranchers and rural homeowners across 41 western Arkansas counties.
-Because I support each of our 24 branch locations, two days rarely look the same for me.
-A few of my responsibilities include managing our social media channels, designing marketing materials, participating in outreach events, and sharing the stories of our members.
+As a Communications Specialist, I help create and coordinate communication and marketing efforts across our association.
+Farm Credit of Western Arkansas provides financing for farmers, ranchers, and rural homeowners across 41 western Arkansas counties.
+I support each of our 24 branch locations, and no two days are alike.
+My responsibilities include managing social media channels, designing marketing materials, participating in outreach events, and sharing the stories of our members.

 Q: Is what you’re doing now what you always pictured you would do?